 The area directly consisting of the Vatican and St. Peter’s Basilica is Vatican City, which is its own sovereign state, and so the areas around Vatican City, to the north, known as Borgo Pio, or to the east, known as Prati, are the areas where it is possible to stay within the vicinity of these sites.
 Because of the high numbers of travelers arriving for Vatican activities, Borgo Pio has many reasonable options for hotels and lodging, and the small working-class neighborhood of Prati contains some affordable hotels as well.
 In general, this area is not convenient for visiting the historical center, but can be a nice option for those traveling on a budget.

-Prati, in particular, is known among Romans for some nice local places to eat that are less touristy and less expensive.
-Try Sorpasso, at Via Properzio 31, popular with the locals for a meal or an aperitivo, and only 10 minutes walk from St. Peter’s Square.
+Prati, in particular, is known among Romans for having some nice local places to eat that are less touristy and less expensive.
+Try Sorpasso, at Via Properzio 31, which is popular with the locals for a meal or an aperitivo, and only a 10 minute walk from St. Peter’s Square.

 Trastevere also has one of our favorite bakeries for pizza by the slice (“al taglio”) at Renella (Via del Moro 15) – try the pizza with fontina cheese, potatoes, and rosemary.
 Trattoria da Enzo is a famous local place in Trastevere for Roman cuisine, at Vascellari 29.
 Here you can also find delicious ancient Roman specialties such as fried artichokes and zucchini flowers.
 If you are gluten-free, Mama Eat in Trastevere at Via di San Cosimato 7/9 is one of the best gluten-free restaurants in Italy, with an entirely gluten-free menu and dedicated kitchen.

-Although it is a bit trickier to walk as easily from here to the main sites, Trastevere is well connected by the tram that goes to Piazza Venezia.
+Although it is a bit trickier to walk to the main sites from this area, Trastevere is well connected by the tram that goes to Piazza Venezia.